TBEhsanDev/chained-web-services-practice-go/README.md

 ‫

-this is a teaching project that has 4 steps.in this project clients send post request to server and server get some information from request,save posted data as log in file and return request body in addition request ip.
+this is a practicing project that has 4 steps.in this project clients send post request to server and server get some information from request,save posted data as log in file and return request body in addition request ip.
 ##  necessary tools:
 1. nginx(used as proxy server)